Medication Management Ireland Essay Sample

 Immunization or vaccination is the most effective mechanism for preventing and eradicating any infectious disease in public spaces.
 Healthcare professionals are responsible for the promotion of public health and prevention of community outspread of infectious diseases.
 This may include influenza, flu, hepatitis, and childhood vaccination.

-Nurses and midwives are mostly involved in these immunization programs where they are capable enough to handle vaccine and to deliver them, store, control it with administration technique, and timely recognizing the side effects or complications post-immunization.
+Nurses and midwives are mostly involved in these immunization programs where they are capable enough to handle vaccine and to deliver them, store them, control it with administration techniques, and timely recognize the side effects or complications post-immunization.

 Standardized conscious sedation must be used for the patient only if it is being continuously assessed and monitored so that it does not cause any immediate harm to the patient or service user.
 There must be a written policy for the healthcare professionals in relation to continuous sedation and their other responsibilities.